Newton Aycliffe: Education

+Media

+Local news and television signals are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from either the Bilsdale or Pontop Pike TV transmitters.

+Local radio stations are BBC Radio Tees, Capital North East, Heart North East, Smooth North East, Greatest Hits Radio North East, Nation Radio North East, Hits Radio Teesside and Aycliffe Radio, a community-based station which broadcasts from the town.

+The town is served by the local newspapers The Northern Echo and Aycliffe Today, as well as the Newton News, which is the town's local community magazine.

 Transport

-Road
+Railway

+Newton Aycliffe railway station is a stop on the Tees Valley Line.
+Services are provided by Northern Trains to Bishop Auckland, Darlington and Saltburn.

+There are connections to London North Eastern Railway services on the East Coast Main Line at Darlington to Edinburgh Waverley and London Kings Cross; at Eaglescliffe for Grand Central services to Northallerton and York; and at Thornaby for Northern Trains services to Hartlepool, Sunderland and Newcastle.

+Roads

-The A167, formerly the A1, is the main road to the town, it runs to Durham and Newcastle upon Tyne (30 miles) in the north and Darlington (8 miles) and Northallerton in the south.
+The A167, formerly a section of the A1, is the main road to the town; it runs to Durham and Newcastle upon Tyne (30 miles) in the north and Darlington (8 miles) and Northallerton in the south.

-The A1(M) is near to the town and runs to Edinburgh in the north and London to the south, it provides as an alternative route to Durham and Newcastle in the north.
-The A689 is also near the town and it runs to Bishop Auckland in the west and Hartlepool and Teesside in the east.
+The A1(M), which runs between Edinburgh and London, passes near to the town; it provides as an alternative route to Durham and Newcastle.
+The A689 is also nearby; it runs to Bishop Auckland in the west and Hartlepool and Teesside in the east.

+Buses

-By bus, the town has bus services provided by Arriva North East to Bishop Auckland, Durham, Darlington, Spennymoor, Ferryhill, Peterlee and Sedgefield.
-Town services are provided by Hodgsons service 17.
+The town has bus services provided by Arriva North East to Bishop Auckland, Durham, Darlington, Spennymoor and Ferryhill, Town services are provided by Hodgsons' service 17.

-Rail

-The Newton Aycliffe railway station, which is on the Tees Valley Line, has train services provided by Northern to Bishop Auckland and Saltburn.
-There are connections to East Coast services to Edinburgh and London at Darlington, connections to Grand Central services to Northallerton, York and London at Eaglescliffe, and connections to Northern Rail services to Hartlepool, Sunderland and Newcastle at Thornaby.